john-kurkowski/john-kurkowski.github.io/src/content/about.md

   collapse the house of cards?
 I've worked on teams with 0% test coverage and 100% test coverage.
 I teach the happy medium.

-* **Overcommunication.** I've been on both sides of the consultant vs. hiring in-house debate.
+* **Team augmentation.** I can spike the above processes with you.
+Or handle overflow tasks.
 I've worked remotely, asynchronously, and independently for years.

-However, if I'm unable to integrate well, _I'll be the squeaky wheel_.
+* **Overcommunication.** I've been on both sides of the consultant vs. hiring in-house debate.
+If I'm unable to integrate well, _I'll be the squeaky wheel_.
 I want our collaboration to be efficient and a good experience for all.

 ### Even More About Me